 While the MHTK guided missile is currently being developed for the counter-RAM and counter-UAS missions using hit-to-kill lethality, this revolutionary miniature technology could be used as is or adapted to address other missions and requirements.
-For example, with the advancement of other miniature technologies such as semi active laser seekers and blast fragmenting warheads, this miniature technology could be adapted to a variety of air-to-air, air-to-ground, and ground-to-ground roles.
+For example, with the advancement of other miniature technologies such as semi active laser seekers and blast fragmenting warheads, this miniature technology could be adapted to a variety of air-to-air, air-to-ground, and groundto-ground roles.
+Assistant Secretary of the Army for Acquisition, Logistics and Technology Heidi Shyu inspects a Miniature Hit-to-Kill missile.
+(U.S. Army Photo by Merv Brokke)